yZ1337/program-updater-windows/README.md

-# Python script to update any available updates for all your programs on Windows 10/11
+# Program updater Windows 10/11

-Simple script to check and update any necessary updates on your Windows system.
+Simple python script to update any available updates for all your programs on Windows 10/11.

 Feel free to use, but when using it for your own projects please link this Github page!